Key Takeaways

 - Paying the ransom does not guarantee full data recovery.

-- Many recover from backups or use decryption tools.
+- Many are able to recover from backups or use decryption tools.

 - Organizations face operational downtime, financial losses, and reputational damage.

-🛑 Real Example: Costa Rica Government Ransomware Attack (2022-2023): The Conti ransomware group targeted Costa Rica’s government offices, destroying tax and secrity system.
+Real Example: Costa Rica Government Ransomware Attack (2022-2023): The Conti ransomware group targeted Costa Rica’s government offices, destroying the tax and security system.
 The government refused to pay, leading to weeks of nationwide disruption.

 Latest Incidents of Ransomware

 Ransom activities have been noticed for a long while now.
-Some of the major incidents are listed below.
+The following are some of the major incidents:

 Change Healthcare Cyber Attack (February 2024): Change Healthcare, an American multinational healthcare technology company, suffered one of the greatest ransomware attacks in 2024.
 BlackCat ransomware was able to extract information from their systems.
 Close to 190 million people’s sensitive data was made available to the public.

-Indonesia's National Data Center Attack (June 2024): Indonesia’s national data center suffered a ransomware attack in June, halting essential government functions such as immigration processing at airports.
-The attack also corrupted a lot of significant information.
+Indonesia's National Data Center Attack (June 2024): Indonesia’s national data center suffered a ransomware attack in June, halting essential government functions, including immigration processing at airports.
+The attack also compromised a significant amount of important information.
 Consequently, an eminent public servant resigned from their position, and a comprehensive review of the country’s cybersecurity was commissioned.

 BT Group Ransomware Attack (December 2024): The December 2024 attempt at BT was a Black Bastor Ransomware attack that crippled the telecommunications giant.
 Critical systems had to be taken offline because of service disruptions.
-This increased the concern of cybersecurity dangers in the marketplace.
+This raised concerns about cybersecurity dangers in the marketplace.

-ENGlobal Energy Sector Attack (December 2024): An American energy contractor, ENGlobal, suffered a ransomware attack aimed at degrading their IT systems while exposing security vulnerabilities in the energy sector.
+ENGlobal Energy Sector Attack (December 2024): An American energy contractor, ENGlobal, suffered a ransomware attack aimed at degrading its IT systems while exposing security vulnerabilities in the energy sector.

-LoanDepot Mortgage Disruption (January 2024): A leading name in the mortgage industry, LoanDepot suffered a severe three-day disruption due to their systems being held under ransom.
+LoanDepot Mortgage Disruption (January 2024): A leading name in the mortgage industry, LoanDepot suffered a severe three-day disruption due to its systems being held under ransom.

-These stories depicts ransomware attack as a global disaster that poses great risks to an organisations and even locals personal data.
+These stories depict ransomware attacks as a global disaster that poses great risks to organisations and even local personal data.

 How to Protect Ourselves from Ransomware Attacks?

-- Employee Training: How Knowledge Can Prevent Phishing Attacks - The training module should instruct employees on how to detect and evade dubious links, attachments, and offers that ask for registration details.
+Employee Training - Knowledge can prevent phishing attacks.
+The training module should instruct employees on how to detect and avoid dubious links, attachments, and offers that request registration details.

-- Advanced Threat Detection – The Role of AI and Machine Learning: AI security software scans for network activity patterns and detects unusual activity.
-If a threat is detected, it is removed before damage is done.
-Known exploits are mitigated by keeping OS and applications current.
+Advanced Threat Detection – The Role of AI and Machine Learning: AI security software scans for network activity patterns and detects unusual activity.
+If a threat is detected, it is removed before any damage can be done.
+Known exploits are mitigated by keeping the OS and applications current.

 The Future of Ransomware and Cybersecurity